5hubham5ingh/WallWiz/README.md

 ## Future Plans

-- Add support for swww as an alternative wallpaper setter
+- Add support for browsing online wallpapers directly from the terminal.

 ## License